-The Bachelor of Science degree in Accounting prepares students to be successful in the Accounting profession.
-Central Penn accounting students will adapt easily to a constantly changing business community, while at the same time, providing a much-needed moral compass in the profession for use in the decision-making process.
-Students majoring in accounting have the opportunity to obtain knowledge in a wide variety of topics including auditing, cost accounting, domestic and international taxation, and domestic and international financial accounting.
-The objective of the Accounting Bachelor of Science degree is to provide students with a baccalaureate education to facilitate and enhance their professional employability within their respective field of study as well as preparation for professional licensure or graduate study.
+The Bachelor of Science degree program in Accounting prepares students to be successful in the accounting profession.
+Central Penn accounting students will adapt easily to a constantly changing business community, while at the same time providing a much-needed moral compass in the profession for use in the decision-making process.
+Students majoring in accounting have the opportunity to obtain knowledge in a wide variety of topics, including intermediate accounting, auditing, cost accounting, individual income tax and various accounting and taxation courses.
+The objective of the Accounting Bachelor of Science degree is to provide students with a baccalaureate education to facilitate and enhance their professional employability within their respective field of study, as well as preparation for professional licensure or graduate study.

-- A thorough comprehension of and the ability to interpret commonly-accepted accounting principles and standards and apply them to the business environment. - Problem-solving and research ability relative to accounting and financial data issues and procedures. - Understand the various accounting needs of manufacturing, service, nonprofit, and governmental organizations. - Computer literacy and proficiency in the use of software applications including, in part: Internet research, word processing, database management, spreadsheet administration, and proprietary accounting programs applicable to financial research, analysis, and reporting. - Interpret, analyze, prepare, and communicate financial data with regard to consolidations, international transactions, and business combinations.
+- A thorough comprehension of and the ability to interpret generally-accepted accounting principles (GAAP) and generally-accepted auditing standards (GAAS) and apply them to the business environment. - Problem-solving and research ability relative to accounting and financial data issues and procedures. - Understand the various accounting needs of manufacturing, service, nonprofit, and governmental organizations. - Computer literacy and proficiency in the use of software applications, including, in part: internet research, word processing, database management, spreadsheet administration, and proprietary accounting programs applicable to financial research, analysis, and reporting. - A heightened appreciation for principles of management, leadership, administration, and supervision.

-- A heightened appreciation for principles of management, leadership, administration, and supervision. - Strong written and oral communication skills consistent with or surpassing generally accepted standards for college graduates.
+Strong written and oral communication skills consistent with or surpassing generally-accepted standards for college graduates.